About

 I got into design because I liked making things.
 I stayed because I realized design is how you think through hard problems — not just how you make them look good.

-More recently, I led design organizations at Dooly and AstrumU.
-At Dooly, I built a seven-person design team from scratch and sat on the senior leadership team, shaping product strategy for an AI-driven sales platform.
-At AstrumU, I led design and product vision for an AI data platform building the infrastructure for a skills-based economy.
+More recently, I led design organizations at Dooly and AstrumU — building teams, shaping product strategy, and sitting on senior leadership.
 Both roles reinforced the same lesson: the hardest design problems aren't on the screen.
 They're about getting the right people aligned on what to build, and why.

 How I Lead